 Upload your work samples here.
-Do not upload Additional Items in PDF format here (for the instructions on how to submit these, see "Additional Items" under Tab 6: Additional Items).
+Do not upload the Additional Items listed in Tab 6 in PDF format here (for the instructions on how to submit these, see Tab 6).

 Preparation

 Work samples are a critical part of your application and are considered carefully during application review.
 Submit items in the format and within the space limitations described below.
 Only upload materials that we request.
 Other items that you include will not be reviewed.